-Next Steps: Once the public comment period ends on October 28th, NCDOT will review and address public comments as well as input from the RPOs and MPOs.
-The Final Draft 2024-2033 STIP will then be developed and presented to the Board of Transportation.
+The public comment period ended - October 28, 2022.
+NCDOT reviewed and addressed public comments as well as input from the RPOs and MPOs and developed the Final Draft 2024-2033 STIP.
 The Board of Transportation is expected to approve the Final 2024-2033 STIP in Summer 2023.

 The SPOT Workgroup started preparation for the next prioritization process for the 2026-2035 STIP last fall.
 Please click HERE for the P7 Schedule.

 The period for submitting projects to be considered in P7 will be open July 10, 2023 and run through September 29, 2023.
 The Lumber River RPO is allotted 23 project submittals in each transportation mode.